MAKaminski/SysMemory/README.md

+## TRAFFIC

-# MKaminski_VSCode_SysUsage README
+# SysUsage

-This is the README for the "SysUsage" extension.
 This extension provides real-time system usage statistics in the status bar of Visual Studio Code.

 It displays the current memory usage, CPU load, and the number of cores and threads.

 ## Features